helm/charts/stable/velero/README.md

 `configuration.volumeSnapshotLocation.config.region` | The cloud provider region (AWS only) | ``
 `configuration.volumeSnapshotLocation.config.apitimeout` | The API timeout (`azure` only) |
 `configuration.volumeSnapshotLocation.config.resourceGroup` | The name of the resource group where volume snapshots should be stored, if different from the cluster’s resource group.
 (Azure only) |
+`configuration.volumeSnapshotLocation.config.subscriptionId` | The ID of the subscription where volume snapshots should be stored, if different from the cluster’s subscription.
+If specified, also requires `configuration.volumeSnapshotLocation.config.resourceGroup`to be set.
+(Azure only) |
 `configuration.volumeSnapshotLocation.config.project` | The project ID where snapshots should be stored, if different than the project that your IAM account is in.
 (GCP only) |
 `configuration.volumeSnapshotLocation.config.snapshotLocation` | The location where the snapshots will be stored.
 (GCP only) |
 `credentials.existingSecret` | If specified and `useSecret` is `true`, uses an existing secret with this name instead of creating one | ``